stormpath/stormpath.github.io/source/ruby/product-guide/index.markdown

 <a class="anchor" name="authentication-scheme-configuration"></a>
 #### Authentication Scheme Configuration

-You can choose one of two authentication schemes to authenticate with Stormpath:

-1. **Stormpath SAuthc1 Authentication**:  This is the recommended approach, and the default setting.
+**Stormpath SAuthc1 Authentication**:  This is the default setting.
 This approach computes a cryptographic digest of the request and sends the digest value along with the request.
 If the transmitted digest matches what the Stormpath API server computes for the same request, the request is authenticated.
 The Stormpath SAuthc1 digest-based authentication scheme is more secure than standard HTTP digest authentication.
-2. **Basic Authentication**: This is _only_ recommended when your application runs in an environment outside of your control, and that environment manipulates your application's request headers when requests are made.
-Google App Engine is one known such environment.
-However, Basic Authentication is not as secure as Stormpath's `SAuthc` algorithm, so only use this if you are forced to do so by your application runtime environement.

-When no authentication scheme is explicitly configured, `Sauthc1` is used by default.

-If you must change to basic authentication for these special environments, set the `scheme` property:

-    client = Client(id: 'foo', secret: 'bar', scheme: 'basic')

 <a class="anchor" name="high-level-overview"></a>
 ### High-level Overview